You’ve planted the corn. You watered, you fertilized, you waited.

 Hold the corn in an upright position, pointing the corn downward as you hold your stem as a handle.
 Now you can slice the corn in a downward slice so that the kernels will fall into the 13X9 pan.

-Once the kernels have been sliced off, turn your knife around to the dull side and go around that ear once more, scraping the last of the corn juice off and into the pan alongside the kernels you just cut off.
+Once the kernels have been sliced off, turn your knife around to the dull side and go around that ear once more, while holding the knife perpendicular to the ear, scraping the last of the corn juice off and into the pan alongside the kernels you just cut off.

 Now if you want the thrill of snapping off the stem, by all means!